napagroup/grape-ui-react/src/elements/typography/codeElements/Readme.md

 When showing example code, `<Code>` and `<CodeBlock>` are the components you should use.
 It is built on top of the powerful [react-syntax-highlighter](https://github.com/conorhastings/react-syntax-highlighter) and uses the same utilities that can be found on all typography elements in grape-ui.
-Just provide your code as a string in the `codeString` prop, and you're ready to go.
+Just provide your code either as a string or as a valid React element in the `code` prop, and you're ready to go.

 * `<Code>`: for inline code.
 * `<CodeBlock>`: for block code.